MeseretGebru/basicTableMVC/README.md

 ![A screenshot of the app, displaying a list of tarot cards and their accompanying card faces, running on an iPhone 5s][screenshot-1-table]

-This tableview uses the same server-side Swift API featured in the tarotReader project.
+This tableview uses the same server-side Swift API featured in the [tarotReader project][link-tarot-reader].
 It is more or less the same as the tarotReader in terms of the API calls, the only difference being that the cards are presented in table cells instead of UIViews.

 ## Basic Structure